huggingface/exporters/README.md

 Here you can also change the name of the output from `classLabels` to something else, or fill in the output description ("Classification scores for each pixel").

 It is also possible to change the properties of the model inputs.
-For example, for text models the default sequence length is 128 tokens.
-To change the input sequence length on a DistilBERT model, you could override the config object as follows:
+For example, for text models the default sequence length is between 1 and 128 tokens.
+To set the input sequence length on a DistilBERT model to a fixed length of 32 tokens, you could override the config object as follows:

 ```python
 from collections import OrderedDict